modxorg/Docs/en/extras/filelister/index.md

 ## Requirements

 -   MODX Revolution 2.0.0-rc-2 or later
 -   PHP5 or later

 ## Historyand Info

 FileLister was written by Shaun McCormick (splittingred) as a dynamic file listing component, and first released on June 30th, 2010.

-You can view the [roadmap here](extras/filelister/filelister.roadmap "FileLister.Roadmap").

 ### Download